-IN total I spent ten days recently travelling around Cambodia and was pleasantly surprised by the unbelievably tasty authentic Cambodian options for vegans, which I have outlined for you in the rest of this blog.
-Some of the dishes I have listed were taken straight from the Mondulkiri Province abundant in countryside and rainforests, and others are popular around the areas of Siem Reap and Phnom Penh.
+IN total I spent ten days recently traveling around Cambodia and was pleasantly surprised by the unbelievably tasty authentic Cambodian options for vegans, which I have outlined for you in the rest of this blog.
+Some of the dishes I have listed were taken straight from the Mondulkiri Province abundant in countryside and rainforests, and others are popular in the areas of Siem Reap and Phnom Penh.

 A little bit about Cambodian Cuisine…

 Khmer cuisine is differentiated from other cuisines by its incorporation of local aromatic herbs and spices like lemongrass, ginger, mint, and kaffir lime leaves.
 Seasoning food with lots of black pepper, salt, and lime juice is also a longstanding tradition.
 Cambodian food is also well-known for dishes with contrasting flavours.
 Tropical national fruits such as mango and pineapple are often incorporated into savory dishes.
 There is no wonder I have fallen involve with the Cambodian Cuisine.
 With its mix of citrus, sweet, sour flavours and mild spices, it ticks all the right boxes!

 As a free gift to you, I have created a Vegan Cambodian Recipe e-book containing a few of the famous dishes included in this blog post, which you can download using the link at either the beginning or the end of the post (all you need to do is subscribe to Vibrant Yogini and the instant download link will appear).

 Subsequently, as a helpful additional bonus, I have also created a go-to translation sheet for both vegans and vegetarians with popular phrases to use when dining out.
 The sheet includes helpful word pronunciations too – especially useful if you are trying to explain what you can and can’t eat!

 Local Cambodian Food Markets

 PC: Dean Bennett Photography